 1. Sony Cyber-shot RX100 III

 Sony's pocket premium compact is a couple of years old now, but it still packs a punch

 Type: Compact | Sensor: 1-inch, 20.2MP | Lens: 24-70mm f/1.8-2.8 | Screen: 3-inch tilt-angle, 1,229K dots | Viewfinder: EVF | Continuous shooting: 10fps | Movies: 4K | User level: Beginner/intermediate

 Sony's latest camera in its RX100 line, the RX100 VI, is one of our favourite compact cameras right now, but there's no getting away from the fact that it's a pricey option.
 The good news is that all of the previous generation models are still available at much more tempting prices.
-Sitting in the middle of this is the RX100 III and while it might not offer some of the latest features it's still a great compact at a bargain price.
+Sitting more-or-less in the middle of these is the RX100 III, which might not offer some of the latest features it's still a great compact at a bargain price.
 The large 1.0-inch sensor delivers excellent levels of detail, with the broad and fast range of the zoom lens making it a versatile travelling companion.
 There's also a built-in pop-up viewfinder and a tilting screen (though its not touch-sensitive).
 Take into account the sleek, premium finish and it all adds up to a great compact camera at a great price.

 - Read our in-depth Sony Cyber-shot RX100 III review